nikita-volkov/nikita-volkov.github.io/_posts/2014-11-17-a-taste-of-state-parsers-are-easy.md

 Neat!
 Our own library of composable components.
 We could of course spend our day shifting indexes, constantly repeating ourselves and hoping we don't mess up, like they do in _C_, but that's not how we roll in _Haskell_!
 We make reusable libraries out of nowhere, without even intending to do so.

+Do you feel how intuitive the code we've just produced is?
+I mean, an interval is a computation performed on ints of sizes 8, 4 and 4.
+An int is a certain decoding performed on a bytestring of some length.
+A bytestring of some length is simply a splitting of a part from the beginning of the input bytestring.
+It's all there in the code stated almost just as I said.
+That's what the _Declarative Programming_ is all about.

 You might be wondering now about the parsers that can fail.
 Turns out, the following updates are all it takes to implement the support for that:

 {% highlight diff %}